 A small planet in space does the same thing as an island at sea.
 In a SF story, space is metaphorically the same as an ocean.

-MIDDLE GRADE NOVELS
+ISLANDS IN MIDDLE GRADE NOVELS

 The Silent One is written by one of New Zealand’s most loved children’s writers, Joy Cowley.
 My teacher handed it to me when I was about ten and I still remember it’s about a boy called Jonasi who is deaf.
 The island setting is a perfect match for the theme of isolation brought about by an inability to fully communicate with others.